 I felt great during the marathon until I hit the wall (aka bonking) when my stomach started cramping…bad.
 I was able to jog-walk to the finish and get my goal time of a Boston-Qualifying 3:29.
 Then it was straight to the bathroom.
 Repeatedly.
 I remember meeting my parents and boyfriend for a celebratory meal afterward, only to spend the whole time in the bathroom.

 Related: The Scientific Benefits of Long Runs

 Gut training can stop GI distress in runners & unlock your next PR

 While I can joke about it now, stomach cramps while running and GI distress for runners is no laughing matter.
 I have known many athletes who trained hard for goal races only to have all that hard work undone by tummy troubles while running or bonk (which is when you experience glycogen depletion).
 In fact, in my last two marathons, I didn’t fuel the last 10 miles or so of the race because my stomach just couldn’t handle the gels.

 But fueling during long-distance races is crucial, as your body burns through its glycogen stores within 2 hours (or less) of running.
 The trouble is just when your body needs fuel the most to keep going, it can’t digest said fuel because it doesn’t have the blood flow to do so (all the blood is diverted to your extremities).
-To avoid bonking, you need to teach your body how to breakdown the fuel with what it has available to it, explains Laura Norris, head coach for The Mother Runners.
+To avoid bonking, you need to teach your body how to breakdown the fuel with what it has available to it, explains Laura Norris, co-coach at The Mother Runners.